Trail Blazers LIVE Grant

 Trail Blazers Foundation Fund – LIVE Grant

 The Trail Blazers are dedicated to positively impacting the lives of children and families who have been historically underserved, where they live, learn, and play.
-Through the LIVE grant, the Trail Blazers Foundation Fund of The Oregon Community Foundation, supports organizations throughout Oregon and SW Washington that are connecting youth with the environment for education, preservation, and employment.
+Through the LIVE Greener grant, presented by Avangrid Renewables, the Trail Blazers Foundation Fund of the Oregon Community Foundation, supports organizations throughout Oregon and SW Washington that are connecting youth with the environment for education, preservation, and employment.

-Organizations with a mission or major program aligned with the LIVE grant parameters are invited to apply for up to $15,000 of annual funding.
-After an initial year of support, organizations may be selected to receive an additional year of funding.
+Organizations with a mission or major program aligned with the LIVE Greener grant parameters are invited to apply for up to $20,000 of annual funding.
+After an initial year of support, organizations may be selected to receive an additional year of funding, for a total of up to $40,000 over two years.

 You can learn more about this opportunity by visiting the funder's website.